Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 ```
 ![img](assets/Statement_executed_successfully.png)

-3. Let's verify those variables have been set.
+5. Let's verify those variables have been set.
 Run the following statement in your worksheet.
 ``` sql
 select $l_start_dt, $l_end_dt;
 ```
 ![img](assets/acq_start_end_dates.png)

-4. Set your cursor on the *"copy into"* command and run it.
+6. Set your cursor on the *"copy into"* command and run it.
-5. This might take around 2-3 minutes on a small warehouse.
+7. This might take around 2-3 minutes on a small warehouse.
 If you want to increase the size of your warehouse, it will run faster.
 The output should be similar to this.
 ![img](assets/acq_copy_output.png)

-6. Let's verify the number of files created.
+8. Let's verify the number of files created.
 Paste this SQL into your worksheet and run it.
 Output should be similar to this.
 ``` sql
 list @~/line_item;
 ```
 ![img](assets/acq_list_files.png)

-#### PART_ACQ.SQL
+**PART_ACQ.SQL**
+1. Click the ellipsis next to the blue +Worksheets button.
-1. Select to *"create worksheet from SQL file"* and load the 100_acquisition/part_acq.sql.
+2. Select to *"create worksheet from SQL file"* and load the 100_acquisition/part_acq.sql.
-2. Setting the context of your script.
+3. Setting the context of your script.
 Highlight these in your worksheet, and run them to set the context.
 ``` sql
 use database DEV_WEBINAR_ORDERS_RL_DB;
 use schema   TPCH;